linx-software/SalesForceSamples/README.md

 7. Salesforce
      - GetAccessTokenAndInstanceURL - Reads Access Token and Instance url from file generated in Authenticating Salesforce using OAuth 2.0
 ## Usage
+#### Automate lead management with Excel
+This template integrates Excel data with Salesforce to ensure that while users continue capturing leads using their preferred tool.
+This template serves as a foundation for creating Leads in Salesforce as Leads are updated and created in Excel Sheet.

+#### Automate lead management with GoogleSheets
+Business today demands up-to-the-minute data.
+Latency requirements are shrinking at the same time.
+Sales use different tools to capture various information easily and quickly.
+This template integrates GoogleSheet data with Salesforce to ensure that users continue capturing leads using their preferred tool.
+This template serves as a foundation for creating Leads in Salesforce as Leads are updated and created in GoogleSheet.
+This integration saves time by copying and pasting data from Googlesheet into Salesforce.

+#### Salesforce and Database Synchronization
+Migrating data to and from Salesforce can be challenging due to data inconsistencies, invalid mapping, or improper formatting.
+This template synchronizes products data between Salesforce and a database system like SQL Server.
+Download CreateProductTable.sql and run the script.
+This template makes it fast to configure the fields to be synchronized, how they map, and criteria on when to trigger the synchronization.
+This template imports products from the existing database into Salesforce and updates the product table in SQL Server with the salesforce ID.

+#### Automated account management with Bulk Data Process
+The movement of large quantities of data is necessary during daily data sync.
+This template upload account records that are stored in CSV format to Salesforce.
+Download Bulk API Sample Contact Data.csv.
+It uses the Bulk Api from Salesforce.
+It also verifies the job status and writes the result to a log file.

+---
 #### How to use the helper functions to generate Access token
 ### To Generate Access Token and Exchange Code in Salesforce:
  - Click on RUN in AuthorizationOAuthTemplate and start